-- 2. Your ability to make self-payments to continue coverage will be lost; - 3.
+- 1. All benefits provided under this SPD will be suspended; - 2.
+Your ability to make self-payments to continue coverage will be lost; - 3.
 Your Supplemental Health Reimbursement Account balance will be suspended; and - 4.
 You may not use the balance in your Supplemental Health Reimbursement Account to pay for any Eligible Medical Expenses or COBRA premiums.

 This means that if you work in Disqualifying Employment, you and your Dependents will not receive any benefits offered by the Fund.
 In addition, you will not receive any reimbursements from your Supplemental Health Reimbursement Account for any reason.
 You are required to notify the Fund at least 10 days before you commence work in Disqualifying Employment.
 If you are not sure whether certain employment is Disqualifying Employment, you should contact the Fund Office.
-If you fail to notify the Fund of your work in Disqualifying Employment and any claims are paid, or reimbursements are made on your behalf, or on behalf of your Dependents, for services incurred while you are working in Disqualifying Employment, such payments will be treated as overpayments and you are responsible to reimburse the Fund for the total amount paid by the Fund, according to the provisions of the Fund's collection policy and to the extent permitted by law.
+If you fail to notify the Fund of your work in Disqualifying Employment and any claims are paid, or reimbursements are made on your behalf, or on behalf of your Dependents, for services incurred while you are responsible to reimburse the Fund for the total amount paid by the Fund, to the extent permitted by law.

-Reinstatement of Coverage after Disqualifying Employment
+Reinstatement of Coverage After Disqualifying Employment